By now, you probably know you should lower your sugar impact.

 The takeaway?
 Trade the sugar-free jam and toast for a delicious gluten-free wrap with fresh fruit and nut butter.

 You know to avoid table sugar, but how about honey or agave?

 Most of us know better than to spoon granulated sugar into our morning cup of tea.
 But adding honey or agave isn’t a big improvement!

 While nutrients in honey can have health benefits for those suffering from local seasonal allergies, it takes regular servings of 3-5 tablespoons to see results.6

 Because honey is broken down into glucose and fructose, eating that much daily can cause problems, especially for people with diabetes or other blood sugar issues.
 Unfortunately, smaller amounts of honey carry all of the sugar impact and none of the healthful benefits.

 As for agave, welcome to one of this decade’s biggest health food hoaxes.
 Most agave “nectar” or syrup is created in a lab and has up to 90% fructose – even more than high-fructose corn syrup!
 This is one time when marketing definitely won out over common sense, and it’s time to reject agave for the horrible health risk that it is.

 As with all of your health decisions, information can go a long way toward helping you look and feel your best.
-If you still need some tips for finding natural sweetener options that won’t harm your health, here’s a blog post with 5 easy rules to help you choose wisely.
+If you need some tips for finding natural sweetener options that won’t harm your health, here’s a blog post to help you get started.